RKelln/5-directions/public/writing/ppf.md

 His _A Mathematical Theory of Communication_ article tackled how to best encode a message a sender wants to transmit.
 Using Norbert Weiner's probability tools he developed information entropy to measure the information content (based on the amount of uncertainty) of a message.

 Notes:
+[Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon), an American mathematician and engineer, his 1937 master's thesis demonstrated how Boolean algebra could be used to build digital computers.

+His _A Mathematical Theory of Communication_ article tackled how to best encode a message a sender wants to transmit.
+Using Norbert Weiner's probability tools he developed information entropy to measure the information content (based on the amount of uncertainty) of a message.

 ### Credits
 * https://en.wikipedia.org/wiki/Claude_Shannon
 * https://www.quantamagazine.org/how-claude-shannons-information-theory-invented-the-future-20201222/